samjulien/blog/_includes/asides/react.markdown

 export default withRouter(App);
 ```

-In this case, your are actually defining two components inside the same file (just for the sake of simplicity).
+In this case, you are actually defining two components inside the same file (just for the sake of simplicity).
 You are defining a `HomePage` component that shows a message with the name of the logged-in user (that is, when the user is logged in, of course), and a message telling unauthenticated users to log in.

 Also, this file is making the `App` component responsible for deciding what component it must render.
 If the user is requesting the home page (i.e., the `/` route), the `HomePage` component is shown.
 If the user is requesting the callback page (i.e., `/callback`), then the `Callback` component is shown.

 Note that you are using the `Auth` service in all your components (`App`, `HomePage`, and `Callback`) and also inside the `Auth` service.
-As such, you need to have a global instance for this service and you have to include it in your `App` component.
+As such, you need to have a global instance for this service, and you have to include it in your `App` component.

 So, to create this global `Auth` instance and to wrap things up, you will need to update your `index.js` file as shown here: